saylesss88/mdbook-kanagawa-theme/README.md

 a **full visual theme override** for the HTML renderer.
 It does not replace mdBook’s HTML backend, but it does replace the default `theme/css/chrome.css` with a Kanagawa‑inspired variant.
-You can easily swap in any colorscheme you like, with Dracula and Tokyo Night example palettes included.
+You can easily swap in any colorscheme you like, with Dracula, Tokyo Night, and Catppuccin-Mocha example palettes included.

 By tweaking per‑chapter frontmatter date, you can choose which pages are featured on the landing (for example, as “Latest Posts” or “Recent Notes”).
 Your